WICG/webpackage/go/bundle/README.md

-`sign-bundle dump-id` is a helper tool to print out the [Web Bundle ID](https://github.com/WICG/isolated-web-apps/blob/main/Scheme.md#signed-web-bundle-ids) which is corresponding to the given ed25519 private key.
+`sign-bundle dump-id` is a helper tool to print out the [Web Bundle ID](https://github.com/WICG/isolated-web-apps/blob/main/Scheme.md#signed-web-bundle-ids) which is corresponding to the given ed25519 key.
 The ID is base32-encoded lowercase representation of the ed25519 public key with a predefined suffix.